Mentor Future Counselors With a PhD in Counselor Education and Supervision

 - Develop effective leadership skills that promote advocacy.

-A PhD in Counselor Education and Supervision can provide you with greater opportunities to move your career forward in professional settings that include:
+A PhD in Counselor Education and Supervision can academically prepare you to work in settings such as:

 - Hospitals and clinics